Army Job: 89D Explosive Ordnance Disposal (EOD) Specialist

 This dangerous work requires extensive training

 Explosive Ordnance Disposal (EOD) soldiers have a dangerous but critically important job in the Army.
 They're tasked with what the job title suggests: handling and safely disposing of unexploded ordnance.
-This can include a range of weapons, from improvised explosive devices (IEDs), to chemical, biological or nuclear ordnance, to weapons of mass destruction.
+This can include a range of weapons: improvised explosive devices (IEDs), to chemical, biological or nuclear ordnance, weapons of mass destruction.

 In addition to safely disposing of foreign and domestic ordnance and bombs, explosive ordnance disposal (EOD) specialists gather intelligence on ordnance and IEDs in preparation of VIP missions for the Secret Service, State Department and other federal agencies.

 These soldiers also are trained to identify the presence of chemical agents, frequently with little advance warning time.
 They assist with setup and operation of emergency contamination control stations and emergency personnel decontamination stations in such situations.